-Renting a motorbike in Phuket is perhaps the easiest and most convenient way of getting around the island and seeing the sights.
-The nippy little scooters are extremely simple to operate and can dodge through the worst of the traffic, getting you from place to place in the quickest time, with ample parking space available almost everywhere.
-They are also one of the cheapest modes of transport, with prices starting from as little as 150 baht per day.
+Renting a motorbike in Phuket is one of the easiest and most convenient ways of getting around the island.
+The nippy little scooters are very simple to operate and can dodge through the worst of the traffic, getting you from place to place in the quickest time.
+They are also one of the cheapest modes of transport, with prices starting from 150 baht per day.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat